This guide describes the programs and services offered to individuals coping with a loss of independence caused primarily by ageing or an illness.

 Administered by the Commission des normes, de l’équité, de la santé et de la sécurité du travail et l’Indemnisation des victimes d’actes criminels (IVAC)

 An individual who is a crime victim may receive benefits aimed at compensating for the injury sustained.
-It may be an indemnity for temporary or permanent incapacity or expenses paid for rehabilitation services.
+It may be financial assistance to compensate for a loss of income or for expenses paid for rehabilitation services.

 Administered by the Commission des normes, de l’équité, de la santé et de la sécurité du travail et l’Indemnisation des victimes d’actes criminels (IVAC)

-An individual who has sustained injuries or property damage by voluntarily going to the assistance of another person whose life is in danger or who is in danger of bodily harm may receive compensation or the reimbursement of certain expenses or services.
+An individual who has sustained injuries or property damage by voluntarily going to the assistance of another person whose life is in danger or who is in danger of bodily harm may receive financial assistance to compensate for a loss of income or for expenses paid for rehabilitation services.

 Power of attorney